use-inkubator/Grant-Milestone-Delivery/deliveries/Archisinal-milestone_1.md

 # Milestone Delivery :mailbox:

-> ⚡ Only the GitHub account that submitted the application is allowed to submit milestones.
->
-> Don't remove any of the mandatory parts presented in bold letters or as headlines!
-Lines starting with `>`, such as this one, can be removed.

 **The invoice has been send out correctly for this milestone and the delivery is according to the official [milestone delivery guidelines](https://github.com/smart-contract-bounty/Support-Docs/blob/master/milestone-deliverables-guidelines.md).**

 * **Application Document:** [Archisinal](https://github.com/use-inkubator/Ecosystem-Grants/blob/master/applications/Archisinal.md)